 The musical life in College exists through a strong partnership between the Chapel Choir and the Music Society – MagSoc.
 In addition to the MagSoc Symphony Orchestra, the MagSoc Chorus is one of the largest non-audition choirs in Cambridge.
-These groups are often conducted by the Organ Scholars.
 For non-music students, the Tyro Music Prize is a competition held every year for amateur musicians.

 The College boasts several fine concert venues:

 The Chapel, designed by George Frederick Bodley and consecrated in 1891 (replacing the Old Chapel, of 1451, now the College Library), is noted within Cambridge for its very fine acoustic, and its 1892 Binns organ, one of the finest and most historically valuable instruments in Cambridge

 - Old Hall is available for concerts when not used for dinners and other events, through MagSoc, who own a Boston grand piano

 - The Fitzpatrick Hall is one of the finest theatres available to students in the University, and has been used very successfully for musicals and operas, through BATS (the Queens’ dramatic society) and CUOS (Cambridge University Opera Society)

 - The Long Gallery of the President’s Lodge is sometimes used for concerts involving students, and this stunning venue is often used for receptions and fundraising events involving the Choir

 College has many fine instruments:

 - The Binns organ is one of the finest instruments of its type in existence, built in 1892 and restored in 2002 by Harrison and Harrison

 - There are two practice rooms under the Fitzpatrick Hall, which can be booked by anybody in College using a folder in the Porters’ Lodge